 TCBC's Annual Opinion was that they were satisfied that sufficient internal audit work has been undertaken to allow an overall opinion to be given as to the adequacy and effectiveness of governance, risk management and control of the SRS's framework of governance.
-TCBC's Annual Opinion was generally satisfactory, with some improvement required in relation to the adequacy and effectiveness of governance, risk management and control.
+TCBC's Annual Opinion was satisfactory, recognising a continuing consolidation of the improvement from previous years.